10 miners missing after tremor at 2nd coal mine in Poland | Headlines

 10 miners missing after tremor at 2nd coal mine in Poland

-Coal mining authorities in Poland said Saturday that contact has been lost with 10 miners following an underground tremor and methane gas discharge at the Borynia-Zofiowka mine in the south of the country.The accident at 340 a.m.
+Coal mining authorities in Poland said Saturday that contact has been lost with 10 miners following a powerful underground tremor and methane gas discharge at the Borynia-Zofiowka mine in the south of the country.The accident at 340 a.m.
 Saturday occurred some 900 metres underground.

 - Country: